Gary Jones (motorcyclist): Move to Honda

+Can-Am team and third championship

+Jones was then contracted by the Bombardier Corporation (manufacturer of Ski-Doo snowmobiles), to race for their recently formed Can-Am motorcycle division.
+Before the start of the 1974 AMA Motocross National Championship season, the AMA made a controversial decision allowing only American citizens to compete for the motocross national championship.
+The decision would exclude the defending 500cc national champion Dutchman Pierre Karsmakers who was set to compete against Jones in the 250cc class.

-In 1974 he would ride for the newly formed Can-Am team and went on to win his third consecutive 250cc national championship.
-When he suffered a leg injury at Daytona and Can-Am bought out his contract, Jones took the $70,000 and along with his father, started their own motorcycle company.
+Despite his exclusion from the overall results, Karsmakers competed for the Yamaha factory team and won three of the nine rounds of the 250cc national championship.
+Although Jones didn't win a race overall, he rode consistently to secure his third consecutive 250cc national championship for a third manufacturer.
+When he suffered a severe leg injury at the season opening Daytona supercross in 1975, Can-Am bought out his contract.
+Jones took the $70,000 and along with his father, started their own motorcycle company.

+Later career

 At the time Cooper Motorcycles was going out of business, so the Jones family bought the Mexican-based company and used the Frank Cooper designed enduro bike as a prototype for the first Jones-Islo motorcycle (the name would later be changed to Ammex, which stood for American-Mexican).
 Their intent was to achieve sales success by having Jones compete aboard the motorcycles in the AMA motocross national championship.
 The Jones family significantly improved the Ammex over the previous Cooper model.
 Jones competed on an Ammex motorcycle during the 1976 250cc motocross national championship with his best result being a 10th place at the Sears Point race.
 However, the brand failed when the Mexican peso was devalued in 1976.

 In addition to racing motocross, Jones was also an expert desert racer.
 In 1972 he won the Baja 500 and the Baja 250.
 He also won the Mint 400.

 Having retired from professional competition, Jones continues his involvement in the sport by working for motorcycle accessory companies and as a test rider for motorcycle magazines.
 He competes in motocross and desert races, winning World Vet Championships several times.
 In 2000, he was inducted into the AMA Motorcycle Hall of Fame and, in 2004 he was inducted into the Motocross Walk Of Fame.
 The AMA named the championship trophy for winning 250 National Motocross Championship, the Gary Jones Cup, in his honor.